larryhastings/correlate/README.md

     B:X=100
     B:Y=2

-Gail-Shipley can't solve that problem, because X doesn't prefer A or B--it likes them both equally.
+Gail-Shapley can't solve that problem, because X doesn't prefer A or B--it likes them both equally.
+(Happily, **correlate** handles *that* situation with aplomb--see the "match boiler" above.)
-If we weaken Gail-Shipley to permit lack-of-preference, my hunch is you could contrive inputs where it would never complete.
+If we weaken Gail-Shapley to permit lack-of-preference, my hunch is you could contrive inputs where it would never complete.

 In addition, **correlate** uses a numerical score to weigh the merits of each match, and seeks to maximize the cumulative score across all matches.
-Gail-Shipley's goals are comparatively modest--any match that's stable is fine.
-There may be many stable matchings; Gail-Shipley considers them all equally good.
-There's no guarantee that, if fed digestible **correlate** datasets, Gail-Shipley would produce the stable match with the highest score.
+Gail-Shapley's goals are comparatively modest--any match that's stable is fine.
+There may be many stable matchings; Gail-Shapley considers them all equally good.
+There's no guarantee that, if fed digestible **correlate** datasets, Gail-Shapley would produce the stable match with the highest score.

-(I admit, I wasn't able to come up with an example where Gail-Shipley would view two solutions as equally desirable, but **correlate** would definitely prefer one over the other.
+(I admit, I wasn't able to come up with an example where Gail-Shapley would view two solutions as equally desirable, but **correlate** would definitely prefer one over the other.
 Maybe this last thing isn't an actual problem.)